 Quality Public Schools

-- In partnership with teachers and education staff, implemented long-term budget and fiscal sustainability, including helping to identify $5,000,000 in cost savings to increase teacher pay, without raising taxes
+I take my role as a steward of your taxpayer funds very seriously.
+In partnership with teachers and education staff, I implemented a long-term budget and fiscal sustainability plan at MPUSD, including identifying $5,000,000 in cost savings to increase teacher pay, without raising taxes.

 County Leadership & Track Record